 7. In the ‘Microphone‘ sub-menu, you already know what you can do from the previous settings.
 Again, disable the apps that you don’t trust.

-There’s also the ‘Other devices’ sub-section, where you will probably see other device, such as a pen or any other external devices.
+There’s also the ‘Other devices’ subsection, where you will probably see other devices, such as a pen or any other external devices.

 In may 2018 we have written about the new privacy settings that Windows 10 April Update will bring.
 They have been criticized for collecting information and many users were not happy about that.
 Some of them reported that the privacy settings disappeared in Windows 10.